CI-CMG/aws-s3-cloudformation-utils/README.md

-# aws-s3-outputstream
+# aws-s3-cloudformation-utils

-The aws-s3-outputstream project allows for multipart uploads to an AWS S3 bucket through a java.io.OutputStream.

-Additional project information, javadocs, and test coverage is located at https://ci-cmg.github.io/project-documentation/aws-s3-outputstream/
+The aws-s3-cloudformation-utils project supports the creation and deletion of CloudFormation stacks using CloudFormation templates.

 ## Adding To Your Project